esrlabs/northstar/tools/seccomp-util/README.md

 To enable seccomp for container, a suitable `seccomp` entry is required in the container's manifest file.
-Using `seccomp_util`, such an entry can be created with the following steps:
+Using `seccomp-util`, such an entry can be created with the following steps:

 1. Run the container with strace to generate a syscall log.
-2. Run `seccomp_util` on the syscall log to generate a seccomp manifest entry.
+2. Run `seccomp-util` on the syscall log to generate a seccomp manifest entry.
 3. Optional: Restrict the arguments of syscalls to specific values.
 4. Add the seccomp manifest entry to the container's manifest.